Bacon Cheddar Cheese Dip

 With nearly a score of guys coming for a cookout, this Bacon Cheddar Cheese Dip AKA Crack Dip was the perfect way to stave off their hunger.
 Served with buttery crackers, it’s a killer dip.

 A twist on what’s also called Million Dollar Dip, this party appetizer was a breeze to throw together.
-With those sorts of recipe names, bacon, and Cheddar cheese, it’s no wonder it was a huge hit.
+With a name like that, it’s no wonder it was a huge hit.

 Why This Bacon Cheddar Dip Works